Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Introduction and Literature Review

 Our proposed framework is illustrated in Fig. \ref{fig:FW}.
-As shown, different approaches can be followed to formulate a reduced-order model to be controlled for Multi-species water quality model.
-Each step taken and each path to be chosen are explained in the following sections of the paper.
-The paper's sections are organized as follows, Section \ref{sec:WQModel} provides the formulation of the state-space representation of the multi-species water quality model (MS-WQM).
+As shown, different approaches can be followed to formulate a reduced-order model to be controlled for the multi-species water quality model.
+Each step to be taken and each path to be chosen are explained in the following sections of the paper.
+The paper's sections are organized as follows, Section "\hyperref[sec:WQModel]{State-space Multi-species Water Quality Model}" provides the formulation of the state-space representation of the multi-species water quality model (MS-WQM).
 This formulation is based on the transport and reaction model in pipes, mass balance for the other network components, and the multi-species dynamics expression.
-Section \ref{sec:Methods} provides full descriptions of the methods used in our framework to reach a compact reduced-order model.
-Section \ref{sec:MS-MPC} introduces the control problem and its implementation on the linear and nonlinear ROM.
-Section \ref{sec:CaseStud} showcases the framework performance on different networks under a wide range of scenarios.
-Based on the results obtained; conclusion, paper’s limitations, and recommendations for future work are all given in Section \ref{ConcLimRoc}.
+Section "\hyperref[sec:Methods]{Model Order Reduction and Transformation of MS-WQM}" provides full descriptions of the methods used in our framework to reach a compact reduced-order model.
+Section "\hyperref[sec:MS-MPC]{Real-Time Regulation of MS-WQM via Model Predictive Control and McCormick Relaxations}" introduces the control problem and its implementation on the linear and nonlinear ROM.
+Section "\hyperref[sec:CaseStud]{Case Studies}" showcases the framework performance on different networks under a wide range of scenarios.
+Section "\hyperref[ConcLimRoc]{Conclusion, Paper's Limitations, and Recommendations for Future Work}" comes last.